What Father’s Day Means To An Ex-Wife

 Maybe you are newly separated and this is your first Father’s Day being separated.
 Or maybe you are already divorced, and you dread Father’s Day because your kids go off with Dad and you are home alone and feeling lonely.
 Or, maybe you are considering divorce and wonder how Father’s Day would actually work if you pulled the trigger.

-1. You got Mother’s Day, now it’s Dad’s turn.
+1. Today, it’s Dad’s turn.

-Your kids are looking forward to giving their dad a handmade card, or cookies, or a gift card, or going out for breakfast or lunch or dinner with him.
+Your kids are most likely looking forward to giving their dad a handmade card, or cookies, or a gift card, or going out for breakfast or lunch or dinner with him.
 Kids (no matter what age) love holidays and celebrations.
 So, let them have one.
 They deserve it.

-It might feel frustrating if you feel like your ex doesn’t really do much with the kid–like he’s not around that much, doesn’t contribute much, doesn’t provide financially.
+It might feel frustrating if you feel like your ex doesn’t really do much with the kids–like he’s not around that much, doesn’t contribute much, doesn’t provide financially.
 I STILL say let him have his day.
 For the kids.
-Kids just want to feel normal and on Father’s Day, it’s normal to spend time with your father, no matter how bad of a father you might think he is.
+Kids just want to feel normal and on Father’s Day, it’s normal to spend time with your father, no matter how bad or good of a father you might think he is.

 I do want to recognize all the wonderful divorced dads out there.
 I think they far outnumber the bad ones.
 It’s beautiful to see their efforts in parenting and the love they have for their kids.

-2. Try to enjoy being alone and having a day to yourself .
+2. Try to enjoy being alone and having a day to yourself

 3. Remember that just because your kids want to spend Father’s Day with their dad, it doesn’t mean they think he’s perfect.